Michael Crawford: 2000s to present

 Beginning with previews in February 2011, Crawford originated the part of the Wizard in the new Andrew Lloyd Webber/Tim Rice musical version of The Wizard of Oz at the London Palladium, which had its official opening on 1 March 2011.
 He stated on This Morning: Sunday, on 14 August 2011, that he had signed on for a further six months in the show.
 He left the production on 5 February 2012; the same day as co-star Danielle Hope played her final performance as Dorothy.
 From 14 February, Russell Grant took over the role.

 On 2 October 2011 Crawford made a special appearance during the finale of The Phantom of the Opera at the Royal Albert Hall — a fully staged production of the musical at the famous London venue – marking 25 years since the show received its world premiere.
 Although reunited with Sarah Brightman, he did no real singing as he had just finished performing in a matinee of The Wizard of Oz at the London Palladium.

 On 18 March 2016 Crawford and Dotrice reprised their roles in a one-off special of Some Mothers Do 'Ave 'Em, broadcast as part of the Sport Relief charity fundraiser event.

 Crawford starred in the new West End musical The Go-Between which premiered on 27 May 2016 at Apollo Theatre.
 He appeared in the 60th anniversary performance of Britten's Noye's Fludde in London in 2018, performing the Voice of God, and recalled in a BBC Radio 3 interview Benjamin Britten's valuable support in his early career.

+To date, The Go-Between is Crawford's last stage performance.
+He reportedly has not retired, however.
+He had been attached to play Clarence Odbody for at least two years in Paul McCartney's planned musical adaptation of Frank Capra's It's a Wonderful Life, which was scheduled to premiere in "late 2020," but the production fell through.

+In 2025, it was reported that Crawford plans to make a documentary about his career.